Therapy Fees

 What happens after I contact you for therapy?
 Once we connect and you schedule a session, I’ll send you a link to complete your intake paperwork.
 This must be submitted to secure your spot.
 For online sessions, we’ll meet on my secure therapy platform, SimplePractice.
 You’ll receive a reminder email or text with the meeting link 48 hours before your appointment—and again 10 minutes before we start.
 Before our session, check in a few minutes early.
 If you're meeting individually, use earbuds with a microphone for the best sound quality.
 If you're meeting as a couple, position your camera so I can see both of you.
 When you log in, you’ll enter a virtual waiting room.
 At our scheduled time, I’ll start the session.

-We don't live in Massachusetts, Connecticut, Vermont, or Florida but really want to work with you!
-If you believe I’m the right fit for you and are open to traveling for a couples therapy intensive, come to beautiful Massachusetts, Connecticut, Vermont, or Florida and we'll meet online from your hotel room.
+We don't live in Massachusetts, Connecticut, Washington, or Florida but really want to work with you!
+If you believe I’m the right fit for you and are open to traveling for a couples therapy intensive, come to beautiful Massachusetts, Connecticut, Washington, or Florida and we'll meet online from your hotel room.
 I am only licensed to work within those 4 states.

 How do I know if you're the right therapist for us?
 The right therapist makes all the difference—especially when your relationship is on the line.
 I’m not just a therapist who sees couples; I’m a highly trained couples therapist specializing in infidelity, high-conflict relationships, and couples on the brink of separation or divorce.
 I continually deepen my expertise in these areas because I understand how complex and painful these situations can be.
 Studies show that the connection between therapist and client is key to meaningful change.
 My clients describe me as warm, direct, and deeply engaged.
 Because I intentionally keep my caseload small, I offer highly personalized, focused care.
 That said, I’m not the right therapist for everyone, and I don’t claim to be perfect.
 If at any point you feel our work isn’t helping you move forward, I hope you’ll share your concerns.
 You deserve the best support possible, and if I’m not the right fit, I will help you find someone who is.